fcrozatier/choco-ui/src/docs/guides/introduction/+introduction.md

   1. The [`Toggleable`](/blocks/toggleable) class allows to toggle a set of attributes on specific events.
 This is quite versatile: almost every interactive component toggles attributes in some way.
   2. The [`Triggerable`](/blocks/triggerable) class helps orchestrate a control-target relation.
 Think Tabs, Disclosures, Accordions etc.

-- The last abstraction is the [`Group`](/blocks/group) mixin.
+- The last main abstraction is the [`Group`](/blocks/group) mixin.
 It allows us to easily group things together as in toggle groups, tabs, accordions etc; track active elements and manage keyboard navigation.

 What's a mixin?
 It's like a class decorator, but we don't officially have decorators in js yet, so mixins do the job with no additional setup or preprocessing.
 It's just a fancy word for a function taking a class and returning a decorated class with new attributes or new behavior.